SimplyTil/zelda-spoiler-blocker/README.md

 # Zelda Spoiler Blocker

-This Chrome extension automatically replaces spoiler words with a censored message, and hides the section where the spoiler appears.
+This Chrome extension automatically replaces The Legend Of Zelda spoiler words with a censored message, and hides the section where the spoiler appears.

 ## Installation